Spomky-Labs/jose/doc/object/jwk.md

 ]);
 ```

-The value of `k` is your binary key encoded in base 64 url safe:
+The value of `k` is your binary key encoded in base 64 url safe.
+This value is mandatory.

 ```php
 use Base64Url\Base64Url;